 Father is the first word in the Hebrew dictionary, and the first time in the Bible that the word father is mentioned is at the wedding of Adam and Eve.
 Here, God Himself presided over that ceremony.
 This was His charge to the couple: “For this reason, a man shall leave his father and mother, and be joined to his wife; and the two shall become one flesh” (Genesis 2:24).
 Perhaps they were a bit confused by this statement.
 If you’ll remember, they didn’t have any parents—only God the Father.
 Genesis 2:24 is a passage that is typically used in marriage ceremonies, and it’s quite relevant to me.
 Ethan, my first-born son, has recently left his father and me to become united with his new wife Jessica.
 And while the “uniting” part gives me great joy, the “leaving” part evokes other emotions in this mother’s heart.
 (I’m still adjusting to having an empty nest.)
 We often forget that marriage was God’s idea from the start.
 Did you know that in many cultures the father is the one who selects the bride for his son?
 The same is true of the bride of Christ.
 Our Father chose us for His Son.
 The Greek word for chose really defines just how special we are to God.
 It means to select as a favorite.
 God, the Father has favorites—all His children are His favorite!

 The truth is, many us are quite familiar with difficult family dynamics.
 However, as we deal with what could be for some, an extremely sensitive subject, let me assure you on the front end, our goal is healing.
 Intrinsic in all of us is a need to know God, our Father, as He really is—a God of real, unending, soul healing love.
-If you are apt to become depressed or despondent when thinking about your earthly father, when you come to know God as your real Father, your glum will be turned to gladness.
+If you are apt to become depressed or despondent when thinking about your earthly father, when you come to know God as your real Father, your gloom will be turned to gladness.
 You may need to get your tissue box handy for the tears of joy you will shed when you meet your heavenly Father.
 Make notes from the following passages of how the word chose is used: Ephesians 1:4; John 13:18, 15:16 -19; 1 Peter 2:4-9.

 Not only did God the Father, selected us for Jesus, He draws us to Him (John 6:39-65; Ephesians 1:3-5).
 We can’t come any other way.
 What an honor that through Jesus we have the same intimacy, familiarity, and tender affection that exists between Him and His Father.
 Nowhere is this relationship so poignantly displayed than the moment when Jesus cried out from the cross in Aramaic, “Abba,” which is translated as Daddy.